-- Total proceeds allocated to eligible assets or projects - Number of eligible assets or projects - Balance of unallocated proceeds - Amount or the percentage of new financing and refinancing.
+- Total proceeds allocated to eligible assets or projects - Number of eligible assets or projects - Balance of unallocated proceeds - Amount or the percentage of new financing and/or refinancing.

-Impact reporting:
+Impact reporting

 A summary of the impacts of the allocated portfolio for a sustainable instrument may include the metrics set out below, as well as relevant project narratives, to the extent that the data is available from clients and subject to permitted disclosure in accordance with relevant confidentiality agreements and privacy, competition or other relevant regulation.
+Absa will adopt industry best practice principles for impact reporting and/or align to ICMA harmonised reporting guidelines where possible.